-Another area of our research is photographic identification (or photo-id) of foraging and nesting turtles.
+Another area of our research is photographic identification (or turtle photo-id) of foraging and nesting turtles.

-We have a database of over 25,400 sightings of 4,000+ identified individuals and we collaborate with marine biologists, dive professionals and tourists all over the Maldives.
+We have a database of over 26,900 sightings of 4,800+ identified individuals and we collaborate with marine biologists, dive professionals and tourists all over the Maldives.
 The goal of this work is to recognize residency patterns, determine population trends over long time scales, and recognize environmental "hot spots" that could warrant additional legislative protection.
 ORP has helped to organize two photo-ID workshops in association with the International Sea Turtle Symposium.
-We are working with an international group of turtle photo-ID experts to develop a ground-breaking photo-ID software and "The Internet of Turtles", which will provide a unique set of open source software for monitoring and analysing sea turtle populations around the world.
+We have also worked with an international group of turtle photo-ID experts to develop a ground-breaking photo-ID software and "The Internet of Turtles", which provides a unique set of open source software for monitoring and analysing sea turtle populations around the world.
 As part of the team you will be trained on photo-id and contribute data whenever you observe sea turtles.

-In the past, ORP has produced technical reports for the Indian Ocean Tuna Commission, abstracts, presentations and posters at the International Sea Turtle Symposium, and published research in scientific journals.
-ORP staff sit on two working groups of the Global Ghost Gear Initiative (www.ghostgear.org).
+In the past, ORP has produced technical and impact reports for the Indian Ocean Tuna Commission and the UN, and abstracts, presentations and posters at the International Sea Turtle Symposium.
+We regularly publish research papers in scientific journals and present our findings at international conferences.